 - A few years ago she found out that the fish she was eating during pregnancy was likely very low or possibly even mercury and PCB-free because of where and when it was caught.

-- Our son is now a freshman in college and is happily engaged in rigorous study.
+- Our son is now in college and is happily engaged in rigorous study.
 Seems his brain is just fine.

 Healthy Omega-3 Recipes Kids Will Love: